 For the unplanned trip to the hospital it is doubly stressful, both parent and child are upset.

 Make sure you know where your nearest emergency clinic is located.
-For example, in Dublin the VHI Clinic can be used to save a trip to Temple Street (don’t need to be a VHI member).
+For example, in Dublin the VHI Clinic can be used to save a trip to Temple Street (you don’t need to be a VHI member).

 If you are heading in alone with a sick child, arrange for someone to come in with a change of clothes for parent & child and allow time to arrange childcare if needed for other children.